-The news for the past few weeks has been a little worrying (when is it not?), in the sense that although our exit is only 7 months away, no one seems to have the foggiest what will happen when we leave the EU.
+The news for the past few weeks has been a little worrying (when is it not?), in the sense that although Brexit is only 7 months away, no one seems to have the foggiest what will happen when we leave the EU.
 All kinds of industries are predicting chaos.
 People in the government have said that the government is making plans to stockpile food, and the public don’t need to worry.
 However, with ‘just in time’ food supply lines that leave us nine meals away from anarchy, perhaps a little concern is in order.
-We’ve already lived through a hummus shortage (due to production issues), a crumpet/fizzy drinks shortage (ditto) and salad shortages (weather issues), and that’s just the ones I (a) noticed and (b) can remember.
+We’ve recently lived through a hummus shortage (due to production issues), a crumpet/fizzy drinks shortage (ditto) and salad shortages (weather issues), and that’s just the ones I (a) noticed and (b) can remember.

 Dominic Raab: “The idea that we only get food from one continent is not appropriate.”

 Well, not quite. pic.twitter.com/zZR3orCkn6